rreece/rreece.github.io/outline-of-philosophy/math.md

 -   Church's proof that Hilbert's Entscheidungsproblem is unsolvable
 -   Turing's theorem that there is no algorithm to solve the halting problem

+Chaitin:

+>   [M]y information-theoretic approach to incompleteness makes incompleteness
+>   appear pervasive and natural.
+This is because algorithmic information theory
+>   sometimes enables one to measure the information content of a set of axioms
+>   and of a theorem and to deduce that the theorem cannot be obtained from the
+>   axioms because it contains too much information.
+>
+>   This suggests to me that sometimes to prove more one must assume more, in
+>   other words, that sometimes one must put more in to get more out. [^Atiyah1994p182]

 More:

 -   von Neumann recognized the importance first.